Kanangnut/top-th-youtubers-2024/README.md

 • Track how well the partnerships are doing.<br>
 • Find new trends in the TH YouTube scene to stay ahead of competitors.<br><br>

 With this dashboard, the marketing team can improve their influencer marketing strategy.
-This will lead to better brand awareness, more engagement, and better results from marketing campaigns.
+This will lead to better brand awareness, more engagement, and better results for marketing campaigns.

+## Data Source